“Now that’s a slap in the face.”

 Jan glanced at Latti who was engrossed in the latest Chancai Express and smiled as his friend raised his eyebrows in amusement, acknowledging the conversation.
 Jan turned back to Lysaar.

-“Sweetheart, if I ever knew what I was doing then I’d really be dangerous.”
+“Sweetheart, the day I follow a plan to the letter is a long way off.”
 He gave her a warm grin and stood to his feet.
 “Do you think Fender’s wiped the map yet?”

-“The threats you made would’ve turned a Bantha white.”
+“The threats you made would’ve turned a Bantha’s coat white.”
 Lysaar glanced at Latti.
 “Your friend’s a good liar.”

 Jan rolled his eyes.